Menu

 High frequency and Common Exception Words are learned as well as words formed from patterns being learned in phonics.
 Teachers are aware of these words when marking writing and ensure children are given time to rewrite these words 5 times underneath their work.
 These words are tracked and it is intended that they are spelled correctly in the next piece of work.
 If the words are not correctly spelled, teachers will ensure this is addressed.
 Individual word lists are sent home for the children to learn to read initially and then spell.
 The FAST SPELLING technique is used to work on words linked to Phonics in class.
 Teacher to write out words for the children to copy 8 times below.
 Give 10 mins maximum for this task – build up to 3 times each week.
 (Reception introduce this in Summer term).

-Year 2 and Key Stage 2
+Key Stage 2

 Classes follow the No Nonsense Spelling programme which follows the National Curriculum and gives a progression of spelling skills to ensure continuity and consistency in this area.
 FAST SPELLING continues to be used based on the spelling patterns worked on or the National Curriculum word lists for the specific year group.
 The children write each word out correctly 8 times as quickly as they can.